lambdaclass/concrete/docs/FAILURE_STRATEGY.md

 - Do not skip defer — all deferred cleanup runs
 - Are the **only** error mechanism in Concrete

-### 2. Abort (process termination)
+### 2. Abort (terminal operation)

+Abort never returns.
+No defer, explicit destruction, or generated drop glue runs.

-Abort terminates the process immediately.
-No defer runs.
-No cleanup.
-The OS reclaims all resources.
+- In the current hosted profile, abort terminates the process and the OS reclaims process-owned resources.
+- A future freestanding profile must call a declared non-returning target handler.
+The language does not assume an OS exists or that resources are reclaimed.

 **Sources of abort:**